Francis Fogolla: Mission

 In 1866, Fogolla requested to become a missionary.
 On 13 December 1866, the Congregation for the Evangelization of Peoples approved him for service.
 Fogolla arrived in China on 30 May 1867.
 After travelling the region, he arrived at his first permanent assignment was at the Datong missions in December, where he cared for a community of about 700 Catholics.
 He was known to preach in public, a practice which led to his imprisonment for two days in 1870 as it was believed he caused street riots.
 Over the seven years following this arrest, he was assigned to various missions in Shanxi, including Pingyao, where he developed exception skill with the Chinese language.
-In 1877, the Congregation for the Evangelization of Peoples divided the Shanxi vicariate into to parts.
+In 1877, the Congregation for the Evangelization of Peoples divided the Shanxi vicariate into two parts.
 Fogolla was appointed Coadjutor Vicar Apostolic of the Apostolic Vicariate of Southern Shanxi, which has since become the Roman Catholic Diocese of Lu'an.
 This position placed 13,150 Catholics under his supervision, including 17 European missionaries and 15 indigenous Chinese priests.

 In 1879, with financial support from both the Congregation for the Evangelization of Peoples and the laity from within his Vicariate, he began constructing a church dedicated to the Sacred Heart in Changzhi.
 In the same year, Catholic priests were assigned legal defense responsibilities for those over whom they had pastoral responsibilities.
 Fogolla quickly became a skilled defender of the rights of Chinese Christians.
 He successfully defended full educational rights for Christians, allowing them to qualify for all positions in public office.
 On 6 June 1880, the first Chinese regional synods convened, for which Fogolla was the chief preacher.
 On 8 September 1884, he attended the consecration of the Church of the Sacred Heart, a church which would later become the cathedral for the Diocese of Lu'an/Changzhi.
 On 28 September 1885, he was appointed rector and professor at the major seminary for the Shanxi province, located in Taiyuan.
 With this position, he oversaw the education of 20 students as well as the construction of an orphanage.